jonathan-laurent/AlphaZero.jl/docs/src/contributing/guide.md

 #### Help with hyperparameter tuning

+A good place to start would be to experiment with the parameters of the Connect Four agent discussed in the [tutorial](@ref connect_four), as it went through little tuning and can probably be improved significantly.
+Any kind of hyperparameters study would be extremely valuable in getting a better understanding of AlphaZero's training process.

-Because a single training session can take hours or days, it is hard for a single person to fine-tune AlphaZero's many hyperparameters.
+More generally, as a single training session can take hours or days, it is hard for a single person to fine-tune AlphaZero's many hyperparameters.
-In an effort to tackle more and more ambitious games, it would be useful to develop a collaborative process for running tuning experiments and share the resulting wisdom.
+In an effort to tackle more and more ambitious games, it would be useful to develop a collaborative process for running tuning experiments and share the resulting insights.

 ---